aatbip/profile-upload-API/README.md

 uploader.js is the multer function for uploading the images.

 validate.js is the middleware for API validation in every API requests.
-API to be sent in the header.
+API Key to be sent in the header.

 Controllers ->